Abarnajayabalan/Mini---Project/README.md

 # WRIST :
 the joint connecting the hand with the forearm.

-# Prediction Of Body Fat With Performance Metrics :
+# Prediction Of Body Fat With Performance Metrics:
 * Importing Mean Squared Error
 * Applying Mean Squared Error
 * Mean Absolute Error
 * R-Squared Score

-# Performing Descriptive Analysis Using Statistics :
+# Performing Descriptive Analysis Using Statistics:
 * Measure Of Central Tendancy
    * Mean
    * Median